pushcx/shenzhen/README.md

   - [x] ~~`[DragonCell]` should be a type that exposes only one empty cell at a time, cut down on solution space~~ obviated by `canonicalize`
   - [x] Some kind of memoization to avoid solver re-attempting from known-losing positions
   - [x] Run a hundred times, report statistics
+  - [ ] Bug: trying to move Flower to cell, add tests

 ## Cleanups and open questions:

-  - [ ] Solver should filter to only pack to leftmost empty column
+  - [x] Solver should filter to only pack to leftmost empty column
   - [ ] Never use `head` - maybe move to `classy-prelude`?
   - [ ] Organize code into modules, don't export constructors or the many unsafe utility functions for `Move`s
   - [ ] there must be a nicer way to express `lastCardsOfRuns`